Classification of Multiwavelength Transients with Machine Learning: Application to Radio Transients

 \subsection{Incorporating external information}

 Some classes can have similar light curves but are generally found in different parts of the sky.
-For example we are more likely to find novae in the Galactic plane, while SNe are more likely to be extragalactic.
+For example novae tend to occur in the Galactic plane, while SNe are more likely to be extragalactic.

 In order to break the degeneracies between these classes we added a feature that characterises where the object is in the sky.
 Telescopes will always have access to the position in the sky in which it is pointing, hence the drawback of adding features \ml{that may sometimes be missing, as} outlined in \autoref{sec:multi}, will not be an issue.